-Ground operator or ground handler: Company making all arrangements for incoming groups or travellers from overseas, from the moment they arrive in the UK (or other destination) to the moment they leave the country.
+Ground operator or ground handler: The company making all arrangements for incoming groups or travellers from overseas, from the moment they arrive in the UK (or other destination) to the moment they leave the country.
 This may include anything from accommodation booking to transfers and sightseeing.
 Some ground handlers prefer the term, "incoming tour operator"

-Travel Agency Management and Tour Operations MTTM-104 GIT (Groups Independent Travel): Group travel in which individuals purchase a group package in which they will travel with others along a pre-set itinerary.
-Package: A fixed price salable travel product that makes it easy for a traveller to buy and enjoy a destination or several destinations.
+GIT (Groups Independent Travel): Group travel in which individuals purchase a group package in which they will travel with others along a pre-set itinerary.

+Package: A fixed-price salable travel product that makes it easy for a traveller to buy and enjoy a destination or several destinations.
 Packages offer a mix of elements like transportation, accommodations, restaurants, entertainment, cultural activities, sightseeing and car rental.

 7.7.
-Check Your Progress: 1) What are the basic requirements for setting up the Travel Agency business?
-2) Describe the fiscal & non-fiscal incentives provided by the Government for Travel agencies?
-3) What are the different sources of earning of a travel agency?
+Check Your Progress:

+1) What are the basic requirements for setting up a Travel Agency business?

+Travel Agency and Tour Operations BTTM(N)-201 2) Describe the fiscal & non-fiscal incentives provided by the Go agencies. overnment for Trave 3) What are the different sources of earnings of a travel agency? • 7.8 Clues to Answer: Refer Sec.
+7.3